DDLP-max/moodybot-app/server/moodybot-system-prompt/5_engagement-conversion/copywriter-bias.md

 - **BANNED**: "Durability" and "strength" used more than twice per 500 words
 - **BANNED**: "Performance" without specific context or measurement

-### Sensory Layering in Headlines (Short & Jagged)
+### Sensory Layering in Headlines (Short & Jagged + Rhythm)
 **Add smell/taste/texture (Bourdain-style) to make headlines more visceral.
-Keep them short and jagged—condense the rot into a gut-punch:**
+Keep them short and jagged—condense the rot into a gut-punch.
+Tighten for rhythm:**

 **Examples:**
 - "Ala Wai: Hawaii's Open-Air Septic Tank"